NCBI-Codeathons/Host_Phage_Interactions/README.md

 CRISPR spacers were compiled from four distinct sources:
- - (1) the [CRISPRCasdb](https://crisprcas.i2bc.paris-saclay.fr/Home/Download), built using [CRISPRCasFinder](https://academic.oup.com/nar/article/46/W1/W246/5001162) completely assembled genomes from RefSeq
+ - (1) the [CRISPRCasdb](https://crisprcas.i2bc.paris-saclay.fr/Home/Download), built using [CRISPRCasFinder](https://academic.oup.com/nar/article/46/W1/W246/5001162) completely assembled genomes from RefSeq = CRISPcasdb
- - (2) [a set of spacers](https://www.liebertpub.com/doi/full/10.1089/crispr.2018.0034) built using [CRISPRDetect](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4869251/) on all prokaryotic assemblies in NCBI's RefSeq (December, 2017)
+ - (2) [a set of spacers](https://www.liebertpub.com/doi/full/10.1089/crispr.2018.0034) built using [CRISPRDetect](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4869251/) on all prokaryotic assemblies in NCBI's RefSeq (December, 2017) = RefSeqAllWeissmanetal
- - (3) a set of spacers found in [24345 high-quality metagenome assembled genomes](https://www.nature.com/articles/s41586-019-1058-x) (MAGs) from the human microbiome using [MinCED](https://github.com/ctSkennerton/minced) (based on [CRT](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-8-209))
+ - (3) a set of spacers found in [24345 high-quality metagenome assembled genomes](https://www.nature.com/articles/s41586-019-1058-x) (MAGs) from the human microbiome using [MinCED](https://github.com/ctSkennerton/minced) (based on [CRT](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-8-209)) = MAGSNayfachetal
- - (4) a set of spacers from the 24706 species-representative sequences in [GTDB](https://www.biorxiv.org/content/10.1101/771964v1) found using MinCED.
+ - (4) a set of spacers from the 24706 species-representative sequences in [GTDB](https://www.biorxiv.org/content/10.1101/771964v1) found using MinCED. = GTDB

  All genomes/MAGs were provided a standardized taxonomy based on the [GTDB taxonomy](https://gtdb.ecogenomic.org/).